Antlers of the Heart

 Until.

-Which is to say: I had the great good fortune of meeting DeAnna Batdorff, Ayurvedic practitioner, who taught me (along with years and years of other practical, beautiful things) about the lymphatic system.
-And about how to care for my chest and breasts.
-She taught me about castor oil, the world’s great anti-inflammatory friend, and about tissue manipulation tools like gua sha and cups.
-To be quite frank, she was the first person who ever asked me about my Heart.
-I’ll never forget the day she tapped me on my forehead.
-“This works fine,” she said.
-Then tapped my sternum.
+Which is to say: I had the great good fortune of meeting DeAnna Batdorff, Ayurvedic practitioner, who taught me (along with years of other practical, beautiful things) about the lymphatic system.
+She taught me how to care for my chest and breasts.
+She taught me about castor oil, the world’s great topical anti-inflammatory friend, and about tissue manipulation tools like gua sha and cups.
+She was the first person who ever asked me about my Heart.
+I’ll never forget the day she looked me square in the eye, tapped me on my forehead, and said, “This works fine.”
+Then she tapped my sternum.
 “What about Her?”

-We welcome you, people of all genders and bodies, people who have chest- or breast-fed (or who want to), people who have had surgery of any kind here (or are preparing to), people who have no or partial or one or two breasts, people who have upholstery which they do not call breasts, people with upholstery they were not born with, people with nothing they’d call “upholstery”, people who are grieving or heart-mending, people who want to know themselves and live in their bodies ever more fully.
+We welcome you, people of all genders and bodies, people who have chest- or breast-fed (or who want to), people who have had surgery of any kind here (or are preparing to), people who have no or partial or one or two breasts, people who have upholstery which they do not call breasts, people with upholstery they were not born with, people with nothing they’d call “upholstery,” people who are learning to breathe more freely, people who are grieving or heart-mending, people who want to know themselves and live in their bodies ever more fully.
 Those of us supporting anyone of the above.
 And on and on and on….
-We welcome PEOPLE to join us as we center this part of our bodies in the spirit of freedom and joy.
+We welcome you to join us as we center this part of our bodies in the spirit of freedom and joy.

 We welcome you to open your hearts and hands, to breathe deeply and let go, to hold and to give what is yours to hold and to give in this life, wildly and openly.

-Liberate the antlers of your heart - and rise, majestic.
+Liberate the antlers of your heart - and rise, delight-full.

 With such love,